iostreamer-X/devRant-crystal/README.md

 ## Examples

-You can see all these functions in actions [here](https://github.com/iostreamer-X/devRant-crystal/blob/master/examples/basic.cr)
+You can see all these functions in action [here](https://github.com/iostreamer-X/devRant-crystal/blob/master/examples/basic.cr)

 #### Fetch rant with id `141356` in async manner